Frequently Asked Questions

 Graduate students must pass the Unified Graduate Exam, pass an interview and submit a B2 level English language proficiency certificate.

-For students who do not have a Certificate of English Proficiency, the British University will conduct a B2 level relevant test.
+For students who do not have a Certificate of English Proficiency, British University in Georgia will conduct a B2 level relevant test.
 A score of 60% in the test will be taken as proof of proficiency.

 Five positive results: